-The ritual dramatic art of Taziye is an intangible cultural heritage of Iranians in UNESCO’s List.
+The ritual dramatic art of Taziye is an intangible cultural heritage of Iranians on UNESCO’s List.
 It’s a traditional type of Iranian –Shiite drama often performing the sad stories related to the Passion of Prophet Mohammad’s Ahl al-Bayt (close relatives) and martyrdom of Shiites’ third Imam, Hossein.
-In fact, Taziye is the outcome and legacy of traditional-religious minor performances evolved as a mourning ceremony ritual in Iran.
+In fact, Taziye is the outcome and legacy of traditional religious minor performances that evolved as a mourning ceremony ritual in Iran.

 There are several mourning ceremony rituals in Iran.
 Some of them are:

 - Nakhl Gardany

 - Moharram-Month Mourning

 Of course, there are always small and large mourning performances, but Taziye is very popular.
 Year after year, more tourists show interest in watching this historical event.

 Unique Ritual Dramatic Art of Taziye, from “Siavash to Nietzsche

 Although the precise start date of the “Ritual dramatic art of Taziye” isn’t clear, some believe this intangible cultural heritage of Iranians goes back to the pre-Islam era rooted in Sivash mourning, suggesting 3000 years of history.
 Others are of the opinion that the history of this ritual dates back to the Passion of Mithra, Anatolia’s and Egypt’s mythical elements as well as historical Semites and Indo-European legends.